Khushalpatel499/Git_tutorial/README.md

 # Git_tutorial
-1.Git- It is basically a version control system which track changes in code.
+Git-1.
+It is basically a version control system which track changes in code.
+    2. main features: a. track the histroy of code.
+                      b. collaborate